Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

 ============================================================================
 8 - Changelog
 ============================================================================
+27-nov-2012 version 0.1.8 by Thijs Schreijer
+         included a handler for 'netpres.basic' messages.
 26-nov-2012 version 0.1.7 by Thijs Schreijer
          Fixed the send function, this prevented the component from connecting to the xPL hub occasionally